The Church of Jesus Christ of Latter-day Saints: Diet and health

 The LDS Church asks its members to adhere to a dietary code called the Word of Wisdom, in which they abstain from the consumption of alcohol, coffee, tea, tobacco, and illicit or harmful substances.
 The Word of Wisdom also encourages the consumption of herbs and grains along with the moderate consumption of meat.

 When Joseph Smith published the Word of Wisdom in 1833, it was considered only advice; violation did not restrict church membership.
 During the 1890s, though, church leaders started emphasizing the Word of Wisdom more.
 In 1921, church president Heber J. Grant made obeying the Word of Wisdom a requirement to engage in worship inside of the faith's temples.
 From that time, church leadership has emphasized the forbidding of coffee, tea, tobacco, and alcohol, but not the other guidelines concerning meat, grains, and herbs.
 In 2019, the church further clarified that the usage of marijuana and opioids is prohibited except as prescribed by a competent physician for medical purposes.

 Sexuality

 Church members are expected to follow a moral code called the law of chastity, which prohibits adultery, homosexual behavior, and sexual relations before or outside of marriage.
 As part of the law of chastity, the church strongly opposes pornography, and considers masturbation an immoral act.
-Law of chastity violations can be grounds for church discipline; resulting penalties may include having access to the temple and sacrament revoked, as well as excommunication.
+Law of chastity violations can be grounds for church discipline; resulting penalties may include having access to the temple and sacrament revoked.
 The church discourages romantic dating until around the age of 16.